Task Dispatching

 Delay Precision

-The delay scheduler is pretty precise - tasks typically execute within milliseconds of the scheduled time under normal load.
-Starting in v2.0, we use PeriodicTimerScheduler for high-precision timing.
-And like everything else in EverTask, delayed tasks persist across application restarts, so you don’t lose them if your app goes down.
+The delay scheduler is precise: tasks typically execute within milliseconds of the scheduled time under normal load.
+Since v2.0 the timing comes from PeriodicTimerScheduler.
+Delayed tasks persist across application restarts, so you don’t lose them if your app goes down.

 Scheduled Tasks